Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Comparing a SCI Score to a Baseline

 When taking an action to reduce the carbon intensity of a piece of software, the intensity SHOULD be compared to a baseline.
-The baseline MUST be calculated using an indentical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
+The baseline MUST be calculated using an identical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
 The measurements, assumptions, models, functional unit, etc. MUST remain the same between the baseline and proposed SCI.

 ## Core Characteristics